-As noted earlier in the syllabus, in the Assignment information section, part of your course grade is based on participation, and your participation credit will be based on responding to a series of weekly "check-ins."
-These will all involve answering a single question using the Quizzes tool, but the appropriate Sunday deadline.
+As noted earlier in the syllabus, in the Participation section, part of your course grade is based on completing several participation assignments.
+Some of these assignments will involve completing a "check-in."
+Typically, the check-ins involve answering a single question using the Quizzes tool, by the appropriate Sunday deadline.